Week 4: Data Processing

 Exercises

-3. Add a column with each customer's lifetime value using transform("sum") on amount.
+3. Add a column region_avg with each order's region average using transform("mean") on amount.

 Extra reading